Henry Charles Carey: National Banking Act and greenbacks

 Carey's theories also influenced the National Banking Act of 1863 and the provision of greenbacks and secured bank notes.

-In March 1865, Carey published a series of letters written to the Speaker of the House Schuyler Colfax during the Civil War, entitled "The Way to Outdo England Without Fighting Her".
-In these letters, Carey advocated the continuance of the greenback system to ensure economic sovereignty.
+Beginning December 24, 1864 – less than four months before General Robert E. Lee's surrender at Appomattox Court House and the assassination of President Abraham Lincoln – Carey wrote a series of sixteen open letters to Speaker of the House Schuyler Colfax.
+Published collectively in 1865 as The Way to Outdo England Without Fighting Her, the letters were organized under the headings "The Paper Question" (four letters), "The Iron Question" (four), "The Farmer's Question" (two), "The Railroad Question" (one), and "The Currency Question" (five).
+Written as the Civil War drew to a close, the letters outlined Carey's vision for the nation's postwar economic development, advocating continued use of the greenback system, protective tariffs, internal improvements, and domestic industrial development to preserve American economic sovereignty and reduce dependence on British capital.
 Carey also suggested raising the reserve requirements on private banks up to 50%.

 After the war, Carey publicly opposed Secretary Hugh McCulloch's proposal to contract the money supply.
 In a series of public letters, he accused Wall Street banks of artificially inflating the cost of capital and predicted that a swift contraction would lead to chaos, economic paralysis, and political rebellion, particularly among farmers in the West whose mortgage rates would increase.
 He also opposed the sale of United States bonds overseas, arguing that specie payments could not be resumed until the national debt was held by America creditors, and that payment should be made in silver as well as gold.